Mike-Gao/occt/dox/overview/overview.md

  Overview
 ---------

-The Qt sample programm to overview how use a basic Open CASCAD functionality.
+The Qt sample program to overview how use a basic Open CASCADE functionality.
-This programm contains following samples category:
+This program contains following samples category:

   * Geometry
   * Topology,